 - May reduce cold symptoms as shown in studies versus placebo;

-- A formulation known as ARED and ARED 2 have been shown to protect eye health, consisting of pigment (lutein, zeaxanthin), vitamin C (500mg), vitamin E ( 400 IU), Zinc oxide and cupric oxide – used to help prevent macular degeneration an aging condition.
+- A formulation is known as ARED, and ARED 2 has been shown to protect eye health, consisting of pigment (lutein, zeaxanthin), vitamin C (500mg), vitamin E ( 400 IU), Zinc oxide, and cupric oxide – used to help prevent macular degeneration an aging condition.

-Zinc and Breinfuel: Zinc, vitamin C, vitamin E, and a host of antioxidants are found in Breinfuel.
+Zinc and Breinfuel: Zinc, vitamin C, vitamin E, and antioxidants are found in Breinfuel.

-While Zinc alone has shown potential for reducing risk of depression, accelerating memory, and possibly ameliorating to some degree the effects of a TBI, a host of benefits have been shown for this (above) and similar combinations, including for example beta-carotene (pigment) in AREDS formulations for vision protection of the macula.
-Breinfuel has its own very potent antioxidant pigment – those found in beetroot as well.
+While Zinc alone has shown potential for reducing the risk of depression, accelerating memory, and possibly lessening to some degree the effects of a TBI, a host of benefits have been shown for this (above) and similar combinations, including, for example, beta-carotene (pigment) in AREDS formulations for vision protection of the macula.
+Breinfuel has its own very potent antioxidant pigment – those found in beetroot.

-Perhaps the most intriguing, other than generally important to optimizing brain function, is the effect of Zinc potentially as an antimicrobial.
+Perhaps the most intriguing, other than generally critical to optimizing brain function, is the effect of Zinc potentially as an antimicrobial.
 Whether it be bacteria or a virus, Zinc can, under certain circumstances, interrupt the explosive replication that occurs intracellularly – provided it can penetrate intracellularly.
-Normally Zinc cannot easily penetrate a cell membrane.
-Medications have been identified that can do so via “active transport” , adding however their own potential side effects to the desired benefit of intracellular Zinc absorption (e.g. hydroxychloroquine, azithromycin).
+Usually, Zinc cannot easily penetrate a cell membrane.
+Medications have been identified that can do so via “active transport,” adding their potential side effects to the desired benefit of intracellular Zinc absorption (e.g., hydroxychloroquine, azithromycin).

 Many compounds in our food supply can also facilitate that intracellular absorption, ranging from citric acid (found in fruits) to polyphenols (coffee/tea, green coffee beans, berries, nuts, vegetables, olive oil…).
-So intake of Zinc, preferably not more than about 10 mg per day plus attention to dietary factors that enhance its intracellular absorption just may enhance your immunity to pathogens, bacterial, viral or other.
+So intake of Zinc, preferably not more than 10 mg per day, plus attention to dietary factors that enhance its intracellular absorption, may improve your immunity to pathogens, bacterial, viral, or other.
 Remember, vegans and vegetarians may want to supplement their Zinc absorption.

-Breinfuel has green coffee bean extract, which is high in a flavanol (antioxidant) with a particular flavonol known as quercetin, has a high component of polyphenols through its green coffee bean and green tea extracts, and uses citric acid to maintain its low pH.
+Breinfuel has green coffee bean extract, high in a flavanol (antioxidant) with a particular flavonol known as quercetin, which has a high component of polyphenols through its green coffee bean and green tea extracts and uses citric acid to maintain its low pH.
 All of the above potentially can enhance Zinc absorption intracellularly.
 So unlike hydroxychloroquine, chloroquine, or medications like azithromycin that may add toxicity, Zinc may be able to penetrate cells and more effectively realize its potential to disrupt intracellular pathogens and virus life cycles through these Zinc promoters.
-These promoters are natural, meaning they can be added selectively in your diet - but are also present in Breinfuel.
-Part of the controversy around how effective Zinc may be as an antimicrobial I believe to a great degree relates to the failure or success of existing Zinc plasma levels to penetrate intracellularly.
-Breinfuel takes advantage of its green coffee bean extract base (quercetin and polyphenols), and other micronutrient Zinc promoters by adding Zinc, at about 10% of the minimum daily requirement.
-Zinc is enhanced by the promoters in coffee beans, tea leaves, and other micronutrients in Breinfuel, plus Zinc in your system.
-The Zinc absorption enhancers in Breinfuel do not lose potency from heat sterilization, as a result of Breinfuel’s low concentrations of preservatives making heat unnecessary.
-As a result, Breinfuel may offer ways for Zinc to more effectively penetrate intracellularly than zinc supplements alone, versus the marginal benefit of taking higher doses of zinc (which can contribute to obesity and liver toxicity) without intracellular promoter facilitation.
+These promoters are natural, meaning they can be added selectively to your diet - but are also present in Breinfuel.
+Part of the controversy around how effective Zinc may be as an antimicrobial, I believe to a great degree, relates to the failure or success of existing Zinc plasma levels to penetrate intracellularly.
+Breinfuel uses its green coffee bean extract base (quercetin and polyphenols), and other micronutrient Zinc promoters by adding Zinc at about 10% of the minimum daily requirement.
+The promoters enhance zinc in coffee beans, tea leaves, and other micronutrients in Breinfuel, plus Zinc in your system.
+The Zinc absorption enhancers in Breinfuel do not lose potency from heat sterilization due to Breinfuel’s low concentrations of preservatives, making heat unnecessary.
+As a result, Breinfuel may offer ways for Zinc to more effectively penetrate intracellularly than zinc supplements alone versus the marginal benefit of taking higher doses of zinc (which can contribute to obesity and liver toxicity) without intracellular promoter facilitation.

-In summary, Zinc adds numerous potential benefits to brain and body function, and adds all-star potential to Breinfuel’s stellar cast of ingredients.
-Its most fundamental accessory benefit beyond brain micronutrient support may be the potential to reduce the risk of pathogens establishing a successful foothold after entry to the body, but its myriad of potentially supportive brain functions makes it one of the workhorse “superheroes” of the ingredients in Breinfuel we love.
+In summary, Zinc adds numerous potential benefits to brain and body function and adds all-star potential to Breinfuel’s stellar cast of ingredients.
+Its most fundamental accessory benefit beyond brain micronutrient support may be the potential to reduce the risk of pathogens establishing a successful foothold after entry to the body.
+Still, its myriad of potentially supportive brain functions makes it one of the workhorse “superheroes” of the ingredients in Breinfuel we love.